 Define the future of retail with revolutionary shopper insights and activation strategies

-Join James Llewellyn and Peter Vankeulen at the Omnishopper international event on the 15th - 17th Novembers at the Marriott, Canary Wharf.
+On the 15th - 17th November, James Llewellyn and Peter Vankeulen spoke at the Omnishopper international event, Canary Wharf.

 Reignited hype and significant financial backing suggests we may be teetering on the edge of a second wave of virtual reality (VR) success.
 20 years of inconspicuous availability is now overshadowed as expectations have surged.
 Some of the world’s largest companies are in support of VR, while PC and mobile manufacturer launches have driven momentum in 2016.
 Now up for debate is whether VR will become a mass market entity, and how.

 Of UK consumers agree they only buy from trusted brands +7 pts. vs. 2011

 Continued growth in the international cruise market highlights an increasing important segment of the international market.